-The smokebox end of the boiler is attached to Corner Brackets 13 and the firebox end is secured to the $4\frac{1}{2}''\times2\frac{1}{2}''$ Flat Plates 9.
+The smokebox end of the boiler is attached to Corner Brackets 13 and the firebox end is secured to the $4\frac{1}{2}'' \times 2\frac{1}{2}''$ Flat Plates 9.
 Before mounting the boiler in position, the chimney and the safety valve should be attached.
 In the case of the former a Chimney Adaptor is secured to the top of the smokebox by a 2" Screwed Rod.
-The Sleeve Piece forming the chimney is then pushed on to the Chimney Adaptor, and a $\frac{3}{4}''$ Flanged Wheel is fixed on the end of the Screwed Rod to form the chimney cap.
+The Sleeve Piece forming the chimney is then pushed on to the Chimney Adaptor, and a $\frac{3}{4}$ " Flanged Wheel is fixed on the end of the Screwed Rod to form the chimney cap.

 The tender is shown dismantled in Fig. L18d; one side has been removed and reversed (Fig. L18e) to show its interior construction.
-The two portions may be constructed as indicated and then placed together so that the lettered holes coincide (a with a', b with b', and so on).
-The front plate of the tender has a sliding door, which consists of a $2\frac{1}{2}$ " Flat Girder 14 sliding between two pairs of $2\frac{1}{2}$ " Flat Girders, each pair being spaced apart by a $2\frac{1}{2}$ " Strip.
+The two portions may be constructed as indicated and then placed together so that the lettered holes coincide which consists of a 21" Flat Girder 14 sliding between two pairs of 21 Flat Girders, each pair being spaced apart by a 21 Strip.

-The locomotive and tender are connected together by passing a short Rod through the Double Brackets 15, 15a.
+The locomotive and tender are connected together by passing a short Rod through the Double Brackets 15 and 15a.
 This Rod is held in place by Collars.
-A 6-volt accumulator may be accommodated in the tender, thus making the model entirely self-contained; the bottom of the accumulator rests on the Angle Girders 16.
+6-volt accumulator may be accommodated in the tender, thus making the model entirely selfcontained; the bottom of the accumulator rests on the Angle Girders 16.

-L21.
-Automatic Reversing Transporter Bridge The model is based on a type of bridge that is sometimes employed where conditions do not allow the erection of the
+The model is based on a type of bridge that is sometimes employed where conditions do not allow the erection of the employed where of read bridge.
+To avoid the long approaches

 The model is based on a type of bridge that is sometimes employed where conditions do not allow the erection of the usual type of road bridge.
-To avoid the long approaches necessary to provide sufficient head room under the bridge, a travelling car is suspended from the bridge girders and plies to and fro along the bridge, taking vehicles and passengers to the other side of the river.
+To avoid the long approaches necessary to provide sufficient head room under the span, a travelling car is suspended from the span girders and plies to and fro along the span, taking vehicles and passengers to the other side of the river.
 The model is of the suspension type of bridge similar to the famous bridge that spans the River Mersey between Widnes and Runcorn.
 Complete instructions for building this model are contained in Instruction Leaflet No. 21.